 In creating this list, my question is simply, “Can a single ordinary person make a difference in the face of such abject horror?”
-There are unsung heroes in all these books, both real and imagined.
+There are unsung heroes in all these Holocaust books for kids, both real and imagined.
 I would suggest these books, even the picture books, for ages 10 and up.
 The Holocaust is a subject for an older child.

-It goes without saying that any book for kids that gets published on the topic of the Holocaust is worthy of accolades and children’s literature awards.
+It goes without saying that any book for kids that get published on the topic of the Holocaust is worthy of accolades and children’s literature awards.
 The bar is set high since this is a tough subject to sell.
-It’s no coincidence that many of these books have won prestigious awards.
+It’s no coincidence that many of these Holocaust books for kids have won prestigious awards.